ML Sultan

 • He also left large sums of money in the hands of the Education Department and expressed the wish that education should extend to Pietermaritzburg and the north and south coast in addition to other areas of Durban.

-• In accordance with his Faith he made provisions for all members of his family as well.
+In accordance with his Faith he made provisions for all members of his family as well.
+ML Sultan Islamic Centre, 246 Mosque Rd

 The 1860 Heritage Centre and the ML Sultan family hosted an inspirational tribute to ML Sultan, the founder of the ML Sultan Technicon.
 The well attended event was hosted at 1860 Heritage Centre in Derby Street, Durban on 13 April 2019.